Looking for the best Sligo accommodation – including guesthouses, B&Bs, and hotels? This guide has you covered!

 Mountain Inn B&B (Coolaney)

-I, unfortunately, did not have the chance to stay at the Mountain Inn B&B in Coolaney, but it is added to my ‘next time’ list as it comes highly recommended from locals and those who have had the pleasure of staying there.
+I, unfortunately, did not have the chance to stay at the Mountain Inn B&B in Coolaney, but it is added to my ‘next time’ list as it comes highly recommended by locals and those who have had the pleasure of staying there.
 The B&B is also a pub, so I already like it.

 Address: Rockfield, Coolaney, Sligo, Ireland